iCliniq Logo

 The four drugs used to treat TB include Isoniazid, Rifampin, Pyrazinamide, and Ethambutol.
 Ethambutol does not penetrate the lining of the brain; instead, a fluoroquinolone, such as Moxifloxacin or Levofloxacin, is used.
 In the case of drug-resistant tuberculous meningitis, long courses of treatment may be required with alternative medications.

 The doctor may also prescribe corticosteroids along with the regimen.
-The treatment may last as long as 12 months, depending on the severity of the illness.
-One must take the whole course of the treatment and medications to avoid a re-infection.
+Depending on the severity of the illness, the treatment may last as long as 12 months.
+One must take the whole course of treatment and medications to avoid re-infection.

 In certain severe conditions, hospitalization and close monitoring of the patient may be required.